City of Boroondara

 The City of Boroondara (/bɒrənˈdɑːrə/) is a local government area in Victoria, Australia.
 It is located in the eastern suburbs of Melbourne.
 It was formed in June 1994 from the amalgamation of the Cities of Kew, Camberwell and Hawthorn.

 It has an area of 60 km2.
-In June 2018 the City had a population of 181,289.
+In the 2021 Census the city had a population of 167,903.

-City of Boroondara participates in the Victorian Government’s state-wide, Local Government Community Satisfaction Survey.
+City of Boroondara participates in the Victorian Government's state-wide, Local Government Community Satisfaction Survey.
 This is conducted annually by an independent research company, JWS Research.
 In 2022 City of Boroondara achieved an index score of 71 on ‘Overall Performance’.
 This is significantly higher than the average ratings for metropolitan councils (index score of 65) and the state-wide average (index score of 59) and places Boroondara in the top-performing councils metro and state-wide.

 History

 This area was originally occupied by the Wurundjeri Indigenous Australians of the Kulin nation.

 In 1837, John Gardiner (after whom Gardiners Creek was named) and his family were the first Europeans to settle in the area.
 Robert Hoddle surveyed the area in 1837 and declared it the "Parish of Boroondara".
 The area was densely wooded, so he took a word from the Woiwurrung language (as spoken by the Wurundjeri), meaning "where the ground is thickly shaded".

 The first Local Government body was the Boroondara District Road Board, formed on 11 July 1854 and incorporating the areas which were to become the City of Hawthorn, City of Kew and City of Camberwell.
-Hawthorn and Kew were created as separate municipalities in 1860 and the remaining area of the Road Board became Shire of Boroondara on 17 November 1871, which later became the City of Camberwell.
+Hawthorn and Kew were created as separate municipalities in 1860 and the remaining area of the Road Board became the Shire of Boroondara on 17 November 1871, which later became the City of Camberwell.

-The three municipalities were amalgamated in June 1994 to create the City of Boroondara.
+In the 1990s, the City of Hawthorn, the City of Kew and the western part of the City of Camberwell were originally planned to be amalgamated to form the "City of Riversdale".
+The three municipalities, including the whole of the City of Camberwell, were eventually amalgamated in June 1994 to create the City of Boroondara.
 Existing councillors from the three municipalities were replaced initially by three commissioners - David Glanville (chair), David Thomas and Marion Macleod.
 The commissioners were in turn replaced by ten councillors following elections in 1996.

-Local government
+Council

 Boroondara City Council is the third tier of government and deals with services such as waste and recycling collection, leisure centres, building and planning permits and approvals, roads, drainage, health services, youth services, children's services, food safety, parks and gardens, library services, pets, street parking permits and the collection of rates and charges.